Compliance is not a role for the quiet ones.

 If you’re proud of a good compliance record, advertise it.
 It’s a selling point for internal people, prospective employees and customers alike.

 Now, more than ever, it’s time to energise and uplift this important role.
-This is the new sound of compliance.
+This is the new look of compliance.